aditya27b/houselighthing/README.md

 - **Auto-reconnect** - Keeps trying to reconnect every 30 seconds
 - **Offline operation** - Works without WiFi using saved settings

+ps:- some of the features have not yet been implimented.. they could be topic for further updates
 ---

 ## 🛠️ Hardware Requirements